Desarmillaria tabescens: Hosts and symptoms

-Environment
+Distribution and ecology

 Armillaria tabescens is found in warm and dry regions, so, in Europe, it tends to be in southern areas.
 It has also been found in altitudes ranging from sea level to 1300 m.
 Studies in Europe have found that it exists in south-east England, France, Hungary, Italy, Portugal, Greece and, rarely, Germany and Switzerland.
 In Japan, it is very rare; only one isolate of Armillaria tabescens was found out of 59 sites surveyed.

 Armillaria tabescens grows quickly at 28–30 C and more slowly at 5 C. If the soil is moist, fruiting bodies are abundant.
 It is the first to fruit in September, compared to Armillaria mellea and Armillaria gallica.
 The fruiting bodies can be seen even earlier if the season has been exceptionally wet.
 Armillaria tabescens grows poorly on sand and produces shorter rhizomorphs.
 Rhizomorphs are threadlike structures in fungi that are made up of hyphae.
 Hyphae are branching structures that release enzymes to absorb nutrients from the host.

+The pleasing fungus beetles Tritoma atriventris, Tritoma angulata, Tritoma biguttata, Tritoma erythrocephala and Tritoma humeralis have been recorded feeding on Armillaria tabescens.

 Pathogenesis

 Armillaria tabescens is a heterothallic species of Armillaria.
 Heterothallic species perform anastomosis when haploid monokaryon come in contact with one another.
 Anastomosis is the connection or opening between two things, in this case the mycelium.
 Mycelium is the vegetative part of the fungus that consists of hyphae.
 If the two monokaryons are sexually compatible they form a clamp connection.
 This results in a mycelium consisting of dikaryotic cells.
 The dikaryon cells predominate in the vegetative phase.
-In the basidia karyogamy occurs before meiosis and then the formation of basidiospores.
+In the basidia, karyogamy occurs before meiosis and then the formation of basidiospores.
 The basidiospores then infect the host plant.

 Armillaria tabescens is found to attack trees that are already stressed or have a wound.
 The pathogen can spread its mycelia and get into the trunk or root of a tree.
 The fungus has the ability to spread its mycelia throughout the root and trunk system and form mycelial mats.
 Mycelia is damaging to trees because they absorb the nutrients by secreting enzymes to breakdown the plant material.
 It specifically breaks down lignin because it is a white rot.

 No rhizomorphs have been found for Armillaria tabescens in nature.
 However, Rishbeth and Kile did find rhizomorphs buried in the soil on inocula.
-Since the species doesn't produce rhizomorphs commonly in the nature, infected roots must come into contact with other potential hosts for infection to occur.
+Since the species does not produce rhizomorphs commonly in the nature, infected roots must come into contact with other potential hosts for infection to occur.
 So, root grafting provides an effective pathway for the spread of this pathogen.
 Tsopelas conducted an experiment of inoculating almond trees with Armillaria tabescens and two other Armillaria species.
 The result of the experiment was that basidiocarps developed 6–8 weeks after the inoculation.
 The basidiocarps are recognized by not having an annulus around the stalk of the basidium.
 The basidiospores infect the trees.
 After two years, it only killed 3 out of the 16 trees and two other trees had symptoms of dieback.